-The Systems Group offers various interesting BSc or MSc thesis projects in the context of active research projects and collaborations (see Research and Publications ).
+The Systems Group offers various interesting BSc or MSc thesis projects in the context of active research projects and collaborations (see and Research ).
 If you plan to do a thesis in our lab, please read the following information thoroughly.
 Below we explain the general procedure that we expect students to adhere to when pursuing a thesis in our group.
 Please also note that we might not be able to accommodate all thesis requests due to capacity constraints.
+Publications

 Requirements